 - Refinance when you can.
 You can save on your loan by refinancing once you have the monthly cash flow to afford a shorter term.

 Not sure you want to take on a longer term?
 Consider one of these alternatives instead:

 - Choose a less expensive car.
 You could lower your monthly payments with a less expensive car without borrowing for over 72 months.

 - Opt for a lease.
 Leasing a car comes with the benefit of lower monthly repayments without the high interest rates and risk of going upside down.

-- Get a less-expensive used car.
+- Shop used cars.
 Buying used might give you more bang for your buck since it likely costs less and won’t depreciate as dramatically over time.

-Getting a long-term car loan can help reduce your monthly repayments.
+Getting a long-term car loan can help reduce your monthly payments.
 But the risks often outweigh the benefits.
-You might want to opt for a shorter term if you can afford to pay a little more each month.
-You can read more about how auto financing works with our guide to car loans.
+You should opt for a shorter term if you can afford to pay a little more each month and compare car loans to get the best interest rates.